oac-tree/oac-tree/doc/userinterface.rst

 UserInterface
 =============

-The ``UserInterface`` class represents an interface for interacting with the user during the execution of instructions within a software system.
+The ``UserInterface`` class represents the interface for all input/output during the execution of instructions within a software system.
 It provides methods to request user input, display messages, and log information.
-Implementations of this interface can be created to suit different user interaction scenarios.
+Implementations of this interface can be created to suit different user interaction scenarios, e.g. command line interfaces or GUIs.

 Architecture
 ------------

 The ``UserInterface`` class is based on the non-virtual interface (NVI) idiom to support the distinction between thread-safe and non-thread-safe methods.
 It employs locks to provide thread safety for certain public methods that can be called during execution, ensuring that multiple threads can safely access these methods concurrently.
 Other methods should be called only from a single thread to prevent data corruption or race conditions.